Robust Machine Learning for Encrypted Traffic Classification: Robust Identification of Users' Operating System, Browser and Application

+For Facebook, the same account was used for both sending and receiving posts.
+For Twitter, we had one sending account and several receiving accounts (followers) which ranged over various operating systems and various browsers and combinations thereof.
+Teamviewer traffic was generated by us actively without a crawler.
+In addition to our active traffic, we also observed background traffic that the operating systems, browsers and applications created (Google-Services, Microsoft-Services).
+One example of a service is Google Analytics or Microsoft Live.
+Dropbox traffic was composed both of active (no crawler) and background traffic.
+Any traffic that we could not identify was labeled unidentified.
+The browser label part of the tuple of stand-alone applications which do not work under a browser (e.g., Dropbox, Teamviewer) were labeled as Non-Browser.

-Our dataset contains more than $20,000$ sessions.
-The average duration of a session is $518$ seconds where in average each session has $520$ forward packets (average forward traffic size is $261$ Kbytes) and $637$ backward packets (average backward traffic size is $615$ Kbytes).
-The tuple labels statistics can be seen in Figure \ref{mp:tuplestat}.
-Operating system, browser, application statistics can be seen in Figures \ref{mp:osstat},\ref{mp:browswerstat},\ref{mp:appstat} correspondingly.
+Thus overall our dataset contained more than $20,000$ sessions.
+The average duration of a session was $518$ seconds where on average each session had $520$ forward packets (the average forward traffic size was $261$ Kbytes) and $637$ backward packets (average backward traffic size is $615$ Kbytes).
+The tuple label statistics can be seen in Figure \ref{mp:tuplestat}.
+The operating system, browser and application statistics can be seen in Figures \ref{mp:osstat},\ref{mp:browswerstat},\ref{mp:appstat} respectively.
+The dataset can be found in \cite{RDS}.